MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## What's next?

-The QuickStart [Grover’s search](xref:microsoft.quantum.quickstarts.search) shows you how to build and run Grover search, one of the most popular quantum computing algorithms and offers a nice example of a Q# program that demonstrates way of solving real problems with quantum computing.
+The QuickStart [Grover’s search](xref:microsoft.quantum.quickstarts.search) shows you how to build and run Grover search, one of the most popular quantum computing algorithms and offers a nice example of a Q# program that can be used to solve real problems with quantum computing.

 [Get Started with the Quantum Development Kit](xref:microsoft.quantum.welcome) recommends more ways to learn Q# and quantum programming.